intelsdi-x/snap-plugin-collector-haproxy/README.md

 # Snap collector plugin - haproxy
-This plugin collects metrics from running HAProxy by reading statistics and informations from Unix socket.
+This plugin collects metrics from running HAProxy by reading statistics and information from Unix socket.

 It's used in the [Snap framework](https://github.com/intelsdi-x/snap).